10SAhmed/amba-apb/README.md

 # amba-apb
-It contains design and verification files for AMBA APB Protocol.
+It contains design files for AMBA APB Protocol v3.0.
 It is done for learning purpose.